1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     Make sure that you set the retraction distance and speed to the correct values for a direct drive!
 In general, it's supposed to be something around 1mm distance and probabyl around 50mm speed.
 If you set the distance to a value which is too high (e.g. the default 6mm for the **Go** as a bowden drive), the melted filament might be pulled back too far and reaches the PTFE tube which might get clogged then.

-!!! tip
+??? tip "Feeder Gear Pressure"

     When adjusting the pressure of the feeder gear, make sure you don't tighten it up too much as it could squeeze and deform the filament.
 On the other hand it shouldn't be too loose though as it should transport the filament reliably.
-So you might want to try different settings of the tension.
+If you hold the filament with two fingers applying just a little amount of pressure and the feeder still pulls it out of your fingers, then you should be good.
+You might want to try different settings of the tension though.

 ---